Skip to Content

 shepherds pie ingredients

-Traditionally Shepherd’s Pie is made using ground lamb.
+Traditionally Shepherd’s Pie includes ground lamb.
 Although you can use ground beef instead, the name of the recipe will change to Cottage Pie.

 Do this by heating a large skillet over medium heat and add the olive oil.
 Then add the diced carrots to the pan and saute until slightly tender.